MUKUNDKUTHE/Data_Dominators/README.md

 - **Multilingual LLM** — system prompt dynamically instructs the model to respond in the selected language; the prompt file avoids any hardcoded language instruction.
 - **Parallel weather fetch** — `ThreadPoolExecutor` fetches current conditions and forecast simultaneously with a 10-minute in-memory cache.
 - **Voice input** uses BCP-47 Indian regional variants (`hi-IN`, `mr-IN`, `te-IN`, `ta-IN`, `kn-IN`) for best accuracy on Indian crop and place names.
+- **Arrival surge detection** scans 880K+ rows of historical mandi data, computes per-week mean arrival volumes, flags weeks with >1.5× average as surges, and maps ISO week numbers to human-readable date ranges.
+- **Loss insurance ROI** compares expected loss at current storage vs loss after upgrade, dividing savings by upgrade cost — if ROI > 1 the upgrade pays for itself this season.
+- **Bypass score** is a 0–10 composite of quantity threshold (FPO min), price trend stability, network density by state, and commission savings relative to crop value.

 ---